ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 # Implementation

--   It is useless to construct the transposed matrix of `self.invm` and calculate the product of this with the normal.
+-   It is inefficient to explicitly construct the transposed matrix of `self.invm` and calculate the product of this with the normal.

 -   I suggest you implement the product between matrix and normal in the most direct way possible: